bymattlee/bymattlee-11ty-starter/README.md

 $ npm install
 ```
 ##### 3. Update Gulp Config
-All Gulp settings can be found in `gulp/config.js`.
+All Gulp settings can be found in `gulpfile.babel.js/config.js`.
 Enter in development, staging and production URLs to allow pretty URLs to function properly.
-See `line 52`, `line 55` and `line 58`
+See `developmentUrl`, `stagingUrl` and `productionUrl`.
 ##### 4. Enable Deployment
-To enable deployment, create `hostSettings.json` and store in the `gulp` directory.
+To enable deployment, create `hostSettings.json` and store in the `gulpfile.babel.js` directory.
 This file should not be checked in as it contains sensitive information.
 Sample `hostSettings.json`:
 ```
 {
 	"staging": {